 According to descendants of this couple, Nancy Ann's wedding shoes (moccasins) were made for her by her brother, John T. Sparks.
 When the 1900 census was taken of Marshall County, Nancy and Richard had three children living with them.
 Also living in their household was Nancy 5 mother, Luranna (Horn) Sparks, now 90 years of age.
 Nancy died on September 12, 1923, and Richard died on July 27, 1927.
 They were buried in the Friendship Cemetery near Boaz.
 They had seven children.

-a.
-William Richard Gibbs was born on November 29, 1868.
-He was married to Sallie L. Starnes on August 21, 1890, by L. P. Carroll.
+54.13.1 William Richard Gibbs was born November 29, 1868.
+He married Sallie L. Starnes on August 21, 1890, by L. P. Carroll.

-b.
-Zerah Thomas Gibbs was born on September 15, 1872.
-He was married to Eliza Gray.
+54.13.2 Zerah Thomas Gibbs was born September 15, 1872.
+He married Eliza Gray.

-c.
-John Franklin Gibbs was born on April 27, 1873.
-He was married to Sallie Martin on August 30, 1893.
+54.13.3 John Franklin Gibbs was born April 27, 1873.
+He married Sallie Martin on August 30, 1893.
 His bondsman was Z. T. Gibbs.

-d.
-Viola Rufair Gibbs was born on February 28, 1875.
-She was married to William Evans on August 21, 1890, by L. P. Carroll.
+54.13.4 Viola Rufair Gibbs was born February 28, 1875.
+She married William Evans on August 21, 1890, by L. P. Carroll.

-e.
-Daniel Benjamin Gibbs was born January 22, 1878.
-He was married to Sarah Eubanks on February 8, 1904, by M. Sparks.
+54.13.5 Daniel Benjamin Gibbs was born January 22, 1878.
+He married Sarah Eubanks on February 8, 1904, by M. Sparks.

-f.
-James Jordan ["Poke"] Gibbs was born on February 17, 1881.
-He was married to Viola Jones on October 19, 1905, by M. Sparks.
+54.13.6 James Jordan ["Poke"] Gibbs was born February 17, 1881.
+He married Viola Jones on October 19, 1905, by M. Sparks.

-g.
-Henry Moses ["Bud"] Gibbs was born on March 17, 1885.
-He was married to Johnie Whitworth on November 19, 1908, at the home of A. J. Whitworth by the Rev. M. Sparks.
+54.13.7 Henry Moses ["Bud"] Gibbs was born March 17, 1885.
+He married Johnie Whitworth on November 19, 1908, at the home of A. J. Whitworth by the Rev. M. Sparks.

 On December 7, 1862, Zerah Sparks, father of Amon, received $39.30 from J. L. Sheffield as the settlement of his son's military account.
 On November 22, 1867, Marion Sparks, a justice of the peace, processed documents related to the death of Amon Sparks.
 The documents were signed by Zerah Sparks and witnessed by Russell Sparks.

 Many years later, on May 29, 1898, Med Sparks applied to the State of Alabama for a pension for his military service in the Confederate States Army.
 He stated that he had served as a private in Company C, 48th Regiment Alabama Troops.
 While in discharge of his duties on August 9 1862, he had been wounded in his left side at the Battle of Cedar Run, Virginia.
 He also stated that he was a farmer and that his post office was McVille, Alabama.
 (Present-day McVille is a little crossroads community with roads leading to Albertville, Guntersville, Scottsboro, and Collinsville.)

 Med Sparks was examined by Dr. W. E. Quin in June 1899 who found that he had been struck by a piece of shell in his lower chest just to the left of his stomach and slightly below his heart.
 Sparks's heart was enlarged and affected his entire system so that he could not labor.
 Dr. Quin reported that Sparks claimed that he had been discharged three times from the military service on account of the wound.